k-yomo/pubsub_cli/README.md

 Flags:
   -h, --help             help for pubsub_cli
-      --host string      emulator host (You can also set 'PUBSUB_EMULATOR_HOST' to env variable) (default "localhost:8432") --project string   gcp project id (You can also set 'GCP_PROJECT_ID' to env variable) (default "dev")
+      --host string      emulator host (You can also set 'PUBSUB_EMULATOR_HOST' to env variable) --project string   gcp project id (You can also set 'GCP_PROJECT_ID' to env variable)
 ```

 ### Publish